The Supersonic Project: The Early Evolutionary Path of SIGOs: Introduction

 GMCs are also interesting as a point of comparison for SIGOs because they may be a major formation channel for globular clusters at early times \citep[e.g., $z\sim 6$][]{Harris+94,Elmegreen+97,Kravtsov+05, Shapiro2010, Grudic+22}.
 GMCs form with a wide range of masses and densities, and it has been shown that the high-density, high-mass end of this formation channel may be capable of efficiently forming globular clusters.
 This formation process is supported by observations of the merging Antennae system and its population of massive young clusters \citep[e.g.,][]{Whitmore+95,Whitmore+99}.
 Therefore, a better understanding of the comparison between SIGOs and GMCs may also be important to understanding the link between SIGOs and globular clusters.

 Motivated by these factors, in the present paper we present a suite of simulations using the cosmological simulation code {\tt AREPO}, including primordial chemistry and accounting for the effects of molecular hydrogen cooling.
 We constrain SIGOs' structural and kinematic properties, including the effects of the stream velocity and supersonic turbulence on the size and density of SIGOs, and compare these properties to those of GMCs to better contextualize them.
+As the formation of SIGOs is now well-understood, we aim to characterize the next step of SIGOs' lives by providing physical intuitions for the processes through which SIGOs evolve.
+To this end, we provide an analysis of the various timescales important for early SIGO evolution.
+This includes the cooling time, as well as the timescale on which they collapse gravitationally.
+It also includes the free-fall time on which SIGOs fall into nearby DM halos.
+Taken together, these characteristic timescales provide a better understanding of the potential for star formation in SIGOs.
+We also discuss two other mechanisms relevant to SIGO evolution: growth and two-body relaxation.

-This paper is organized as follows: in Section \ref{sec:Meth} we discuss the setups of the simulations used, as well as modifications made to definitions of SIGOs used in prior works.
-In Section \ref{Sec:MolecCool} we expand upon the importance of molecular hydrogen cooling to SIGOs' properties.
-In Section \ref{Sec:Results}, we discuss the similarities and differences between SIGOs and GMCs, and revisit previous density-driven analyses of SIGO evolution.
-In Section \ref{sec:evolution}, we overview the evolution of SIGOs from a timescale perspective, primarily discussing the potential for SIGOs to collapse through the lens of molecular hydrogen cooling.
-Lastly, in Section \ref{Sec:Discussion} we overview future avenues of exploration towards understanding star formation in SIGOs and summarize our results.
+This paper is organized as follows: in Section~\ref{sec:Meth} we discuss the setups of the simulations used, as well as modifications made to definitions of SIGOs used in prior works.
+In Section~\ref{Sec:MolecCool} we expand upon the importance of molecular hydrogen cooling to SIGOs' properties.
+In Section~\ref{Sec:Results}, we discuss the similarities and differences between SIGOs and GMCs, and revisit previous density-driven analyses of SIGO evolution.
+In Section~\ref{sec:evolution}, we overview the evolution of SIGOs from a timescale perspective, primarily discussing the potential for SIGOs to collapse through the lens of molecular hydrogen cooling.
+Lastly, in Section~\ref{Sec:Discussion} we overview future avenues of exploration towards understanding star formation in SIGOs and summarize our results.

 For this work, we have assumed a $\Lambda$CDM cosmology with $\Omega_{\rm \Lambda} = 0.73$, $\Omega_{\rm M} = 0.27$, $\Omega_{\rm B} = 0.044$, $\sigma_8 = 1.7$, and $h = 0.71$.